 We don't know yet if we are going to loose this money but I would like anybody else to know that making business with Quicken Loans is going into a dark zone.

-Review about: Quicken Loans Credit Report.
+Product or Service Mentioned: Quicken Loans Credit Report.